w3flow/javascript-interview-questions-answers/README.md

 | `symbol`    | Represents a unique identifier.                           | `const id = Symbol('unique');` |

-##Non-primitive data types in JavaScript are mutable (changeable) and stored as references.
+- **Non-primitive:**Non-primitive data types are mutable (changeable) and are not stored directly in the variable's allocated memory.
+Instead, they are stored as references, and accessing these variables points to the reference in memory.

 | Data Type   | Description                                               | Example                                      |
 | ----------- | --------------------------------------------------------- | -------------------------------------------- |